 Darry Stacy first took the oath of office as the Cleveland County Commissioner representing District 2 on Jan.
 2, 2013.
-He is currently serving his second term in office.
+He is currently serving his third term in office.

 Stacy was a career police officer with over 23 years with the Norman Police Department when he retired and ran for public office.